tomaka/luawrapper/README.md

 #### Exception safety

 You can safely throw exceptions from inside functions called by Lua.
-They are considered as errors by Lua, and if not handled they will be propagated outside.
+They will be turned into Lua errors, and if not handled they will be turned back into an exception and continue propagating.

     lua.writeFunction("test", []() { throw std::runtime_error("Problem"); });